 Join us to learn more about the TPP and organizing around it from colleagues from the United States, Canada, and Mexico.

 Join IPS Global Economy project and co-sponsors for a forum examining 20 years of the North American Free Trade Agreement.

 Mexicans have little to celebrate as NAFTA turns 20 years old in 2014 – the destruction caused by the agreement continues to push many Mexicans to migrate to try to make a living.

 If public will and common sense are the driving forces of policy development, we should see meaningful action on immigration this year.

 Nearly 20 years since NAFTA went into effect, its empty promises have been laid bare for the people of Mexico.

-Attend this screening about one of the deadliest places in the world for journalists, followed by a discussion with IPS' Drug Policy project Director Sanho Tree and Frank Smyth of the Committee to Protect Journalists.
+Come to this compelling screening followed a discussion led by IPS’ Sanho Tree and Frank Smyth of the Committee to Protect Journalists.